AmrMomtaz/Weather-Stations-Monitoring/README.md

 The central station flattens the incoming json objects and renames its fields (for better readability).
 It initializes the **_weather_data_** index in elasticsearch and configures its options and mappings using _**IndexConfigs.json**_ (found in the project's resources).<br>
 To write parquet records, the json objects are converted to **Avro** (using the avro schema defined in _**AvroSchema.avsc**_) which are then written as Parquet records.
 This is because Parquet doesn't have its own set of Java objects.
-Instead, it reuses the objects from other formats, like Avro [(link)](https://stackoverflow.com/questions/39858856/json-object-to-parquet-format-using-java-without-converting-to-avrowithout-usin).<br>
+Instead, it reuses the objects from other formats like Avro [(link)](https://stackoverflow.com/questions/39858856/json-object-to-parquet-format-using-java-without-converting-to-avrowithout-usin).<br>

 It persists the data in **Elasticsearch** archiving all the weather data history of the all stations in parquet files partitioned by time.
 Each parquet file contains **1,000** weather messages and it is stored in the _parquet_data_ directory and they are named after the timestamp of the first received weather message in this file.